 Clean Your Energy & Lift Your Spirits

-Regular smudging is like taking an energetic shower.
+Regular smoke cleansing is like taking an energetic shower.
 There is nothing better to clear physical and mental space when one is feeling energetically icky.
-Studies have even found that the smoke from smudging changes the ionic composition of the air, which, in addition to reducing stress responses, also kills airborne bacteria.
+Studies have even found that the smoke from sage changes the ionic composition of the air, which, in addition to reducing stress responses, also kills airborne bacteria.

 Some of my favorite times to smudge are: